Lauren | Feb 3, 2018 | 0

 Australian Superannuations and Filing a US Tax Return While Living Abroad

 I have been searching and searching and searching for a definite answer when it comes to Australian Superannuation, and how to it affects taxes for US expats.
 Unfortunately, the more I research I did, the more confused things got.

 I am going to summarize what I have found online here for you.

 Big Fat Disclaimer: I am not a tax expert or an accountant.
-Be sure to research and confirm all information listed above.
+Be sure to research and confirm all information listed below.
+I have included links to where I found the information online.
 It is your responsibility that your taxes are filled out correctly.